 She also earned her private pilot license in 1938 at the New Orleans Municipal Airport.
-At the outbreak of hostilities with the Axis powers, she volunteered her services to the Army Air Corps in 1942.
-She had initially intended to accompany Tulane’s hospital unit for deployment as a field hospital, but due to her pilot training and nursing experience she was instead selected to join the fledgling Army Air Corps Medical/Air Evacuation system at Bowman Field, Kentucky, where she received her military pilot wings.
+At the outbreak of hostilities with the Axis powers she volunteered her services to the Army Air Corps in 1942.
+She had initially intended to accompany Tulane’s hospital unit for deployment to a field hospital, but due to her pilot training and nursing experience she was instead selected to join the fledgling Army Air Corps Medical/Air Evacuation system at Bowman Field, Kentucky, where she received her military pilot wings.

 First Lieutenant Maria Garcia attended wounded soldiers during evacuation flights to the United States from the battlefields of North Africa, Asia, and Europe.
 She would frequently pilot some of these flights as a relief pilot, as she was qualified to fly four-engine aircraft.
 She subsequently became an instructor in air evacuation at Randolph Field, Texas.
 A decorated Army Air Corps officer, she continued serving her country with the State Department after the war.

 She has created multiple scholarship funds for economically deprived and promising students at the universities attended by her, her late husband, and her father.
 These institutions include the UT Austin School of Journalism, the Tulane University School of Medicine, Oxford University’s Christ Church, and the School of Journalism at Concordia University in Montreal.

 Maria’s husband, Hugh Roach, was a physics graduate of Christ Church.
 A British Foreign Service officer, district commissioner, and aide-de-camp to Governor Sir Allen Butts of the African Gold Coast, he later became an ALCAN executive and a United Nations representative for Canada.